About the Podcast

 Michael Lens

-Michael Lens is Associate Professor of Urban Planning and Public Policy and Associate Faculty Director of the Lewis Center.
+Michael Lens is Professor of Urban Planning and Public Policy and Associate Faculty Director of the Lewis Center.
 Professor Lens’s research and teaching explore the potential of public policy to address housing market inequities that lead to negative outcomes for low-income families and communities of color.
 This research involves housing interventions such as subsidies, tenant protections, and production.
 Professor Lens regularly publishes this work in leading academic journals and his research has won awards from the Journal of the American Planning Association and Housing Policy Debate.

 Areas of Work:Housing Affordability